 Each week we list Over 100 Antique & Collectibles for sale!
-Always some superb items, low opening offer and no reserve!
+Always some superb items, low opening offer and !
 You might want to keep us as a "favorite seller" and check back often on our offerings - you'll always find something special.

 We do discount shipping costs for multiple purchases.

 Shipping Procedures I pride myself on quick shipping.
 I usually ship on Mondays, Wednesdaysand on Fridays except on holidays.
 Oncea package is in the Postal Service hands, I loose control over it.
 Generally for US shipments you can expect delivery within 3 or 4 business days (or 3-9 for media rate).
 For non-US shipments, once the package leaves the US, even the USPS looses control over it.
 I can not predict transit times for these packages.
 They quite often are held up in customs in the receiving country.
 Please be patient.